-The minutes of October 18th, 2022 were then considered to be entered into permanent record.
+The minutes of October 4th, 2022 were then considered to be entered into permanent record.
+A change was made regarding comments made by the Zoning Department.
 A motion by Haake and a second by Parkhurst preceded a unanimous vote approving the minutes.